AttackIQ/audit-s3-bucket-terraform/README.md

 ## Deploy

-- Execute deploy script to create a ZIP file to deploy the lambda function:
+- Create a ZIP file to deploy the lambda function:

 ```
-# bin/deploy.sh
+# make all
 ```

 - Initialize Terraform